The VR Journalist Experience

 Engine Used in Development: Unreal Engine 5.7

-My Role(s): Lead System & Experience Designer
+My Role(s): Lead System & Experience Designer, Curator

 Team Size: 3